-The filing of a request for immunity from a fine or a reduction application and all application data and documents will receive confidential treatment until the statement of objections is issued.25 Interested parties will then have access to that information,26 provided that this is necessary to submit a response to the statement of objections.
+The filing of a request for immunity from a fine or a reduction application and all application data and documents will receive confidential treatment until the statement of objections is issued.
+Interested parties will then have access to that information, provided that this is necessary to submit a response to the statement of objections.

-Private litigants may not request that the CNMC or other competition authorities produce materials submitted within the scope of a leniency programme.27 Indeed, RDL 9/2017 provides complete protection to the leniency statements and settlement submissions, which cannot under any circumstances be disclosed.
-As regards other evidence available in the CNMC's file, national courts would be able to order the disclosure only after a competition authority, by adopting a decision or otherwise, has closed its proceedings.28
+Private litigants may not request that the CNMC or other competition authorities produce materials submitted within the scope of a leniency programme.
+Indeed, RDL 9/2017 provides complete protection to the leniency statements and settlement submissions, which cannot be disclosed under any circumstances.
+As regards other evidence available in the CNMC's file, national courts would be able to order the disclosure only after a competition authority has closed its proceedings, by adopting a decision or otherwise.